No. 11 Kansas State vs. Iowa State - AP Photo Gallery

 And like everything Snyder seems to touch, this strategy too worked, as the Wildcats rode their 1-0 mantra week after week all the way to a berth in the Tostitos Fiesta Bowl.

 Along the way, five different Wildcats were lauded for their efforts with All-America honors, including K-State's first Associated Press first team All-American running back, Darren Sproles, who finished fifth in voting for the Heisman Trophy, was the Doak Walker Award runner-up and finished third on the AP's Player of the Year ballot.

-But Sproles was the lone player with star power that returned for the 2004 campaign.
-And though the little tank produced yet another record-breaking season capped by his third-straight selection to an All-Big 12 team, the lack of experience was one reason K-State struggled through a 4-7 rebuilding campaign.
+But Sproles was the lone player with star power that returned for 2004.
+And though the little tank produced yet another record-breaking season capped by his third straight All-Big 12 selection, the lack of experience was one reason K-State struggled through a 4-7 rebuilding campaign.

 The 2002 season was one of the best in Kansas State history, witnessed by the Wildcats' five-victory turnaround from the previous year's 6-6 team to a win in the Pacific Life Holiday Bowl and an 11-2 overall record.

 In addition, the 2002 Wildcats set or tied 45 school records, including tying the mark for wins in a season.

 Snyder's Wildcats finished the season with six consecutive victories, including the biggest wins in the history of the series in each of a three-week span against Kansas, Iowa State and Nebraska.